MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

     Until then, the Raven documentation will temporarily house the Standard MDI API specification.

-Operation APIs for MDI-EDRS Workflow
+Operation APIs for MDI-to-EDRS Workflow
 ------------------------------------
 MDI Implementation Guide (IG) is available in http://hl7.org/fhir/us/mdi/  This guide should be used for the payload content format.